| Enterprise Information Portal Architecture and

 able to modify their personal profiles to indicate the types of

+information they are, or are not, interested in receiving.
 3. A publishing facility should be provided that enables both

 technical and business users to employ an interactive Web interface